-Assistive technology is a term used to include assistive , adaptive, and rehabilitative equipment for people with disabilities and also includes the process used in selecting, locating, and using them.
-Sometimes assistive technology is referred to as durable medical equipment.
+Assistive technology (AT) is a term used to include assistive , adaptive, and rehabilitative equipment for people with disabilities and also includes the process used in selecting, locating, and using them.
+Assistive technology can also include durable medical equipment.

 Who pays for assistive technology?

 The answer depends on the technology, the use, and the user.
 Many kinds of AT may cost you little or nothing, even for some very expensive items.
 Some examples:

 - School systems pay for general special education learning materials as well as technology specified in an IEP.

 - Government programs (Social Security, veteran’s benefits, or state Medicaid agencies) pay for certain assistive technology if a doctor prescribes it as a necessary medical device.